Center-right incumbent wins Portugal's presidential election - WTMJ

 Associated Press

-LISBON, Portugal (AP) — Portugal’s president was returned to office for a second term Sunday, in an election held amid a devastating COVID-19 surge that has made the European country the worst in the world for cases and deaths.
+LISBON, Portugal (AP) — Official results from Portugal’s presidential election Sunday gave a clear victory to the center-right incumbent candidate, who was returned to office for a final five-year term.

-Marcelo Rebelo de Sousa captured 61.5% of the vote, with 98.5% of districts reporting.
-He had been widely expected to win.
+Marcelo Rebelo de Sousa captured 62% of the vote, with 98% of districts reporting.
+He had widely been expected to win.

 In a stunning development, newly arrived right-wing populist André Ventura was in a close race for second place with Socialist candidate Ana Gomes, with both polling around 12%.